jeanc18rlos/dental-vip-cms/src/pages/en/specialties/aesthetic-dentistry/index.md

         of veneers or ceramic crowns would be indicated to achieve the desired color change.</p>\n"
     - question: Why should a Dentist do it?
-      answer: "<p>Home bleaching that is sold in stores and pharmacies has a much lower concentration than those used in consultation.
+      answer: "<p>Home bleachings that are sold in stores and pharmacies have a much lower concentration than those used in consultation.
 This phenomenon is due to the fact that the dental trays for application are universal and not custom-made, a condition that makes it impossible to avoid contact of the bleaching peroxide